c2m2/Neuro-VISOR/README.md

 - Note: Git users (versions < 2.23.0) should clone the repository by using `git lfs clone`.
 All other should use `git clone`.
 For users of older git versions this remedies the problem that every LFS versioned file will ask the user for their password.

-### Version Consistency
-A pre-commit hook will block commits made with inappropriate versions of Git, Git LFS, or Unity.
+- A pre-commit hook will block commits made with inappropriate versions of Git, Git LFS, or Unity.
 Users should install the hooks by calling `./install_git_hooks.sh` from the root directory after cloning.
     - git lfs: `git lfs env` in a terminal/console.
     - git: `git --version`
     - Unity: see UnityEditor
--

 ## Starting the program

 Make sure that your HMD is set up and that you have gone through the first-time setup.
 Ideally you have tested several other programs on your headset before using this software.